istio-ecosystem/sail-operator/bundle/README.md

 1. Click **Operator** -> **Operator Hub**.

-1. Search on Sail.
+1. Search for "sail".

 1. Locate the Sail Operator, and click to select it.

 1. When the prompt that discusses the community operator appears, click **Continue**.

-1. Verify the Sail Operator is version 3.0, and click **Install**.
+1. Verify the Sail Operator is version 0.1, and click **Install**.

 1. Use the default installation settings presented, and click **Install** to continue.